MultiPoolMiner/MultiPoolMiner/README.md

 ### Advanced configuration for Miners

 Settings for each configured miner are stored in its own subsection.
-Theses settings are only valid for the named miner.
+These settings are only valid for the named miner.

-#### Ignore miner fee in profit calculations

-By default newer versions of MPM take miner fees into account when calculating profitability.
-You can turn this off on a per miner basis.

-Note: Not all pools contain a fee, for more information consult the miners web page

-E.g. to ignore miner fees (old MPM behaviour) for the CcminerZealot miner add '"IgnoreMinerFee":  true'  to the miners section in Config.txt:

-    "Miners":  {
-        "CcminerZealot":  {
-            "IgnoreMinerFee":  true
-        }

 ### Advanced general configuration